rootiest/nvim-updater.nvim/README.md

 ## ⌨️ Default Keybindings

+> [!NOTE]
-If you do not specify your own custom keymaps, the plugin provides the following default keymaps:
+> If you do not wish to specify your own custom keymaps,
+> the plugin provides default keymaps that you can use.

 - **`<Leader>uU`**: Update Neovim using the default configuration.
 - **`<Leader>uD`**: Update Neovim using a `Debug` build.